Home > Curriculum > English Language & Literature

 English Language & Literature

-Every student will succeed in doing well in English Language and Literature
+Every student will succeed in doing well in the English Language and Literature

 Reading forms the cornerstone of English literacy.
 Students are encouraged to read regularly through the activities in the Grapevine Reading Programme: